-On May 30, 2022, ODV announced the acquisition of 100% of Tintic Consolidated Metals LLC ("TCM") (the "Acquisition") from IG Tintic LLC ("IG Tintic") and Chief Consolidated Mining Co. ("CCMC") for total consideration at closing of approximately US\$177 million in cash and shares of Osisko and:
+On May 30, 2022, ODV announced the Tintic Acquisition from IG Tintic LLC and CCMC for total consideration at closing of approximately US\$177 million in cash and shares of Osisko and:

-- 1. US\$12.5 million in deferred payments - 2. a 2% NSR royalty, with a 50% buyback right in favour of ODV exercisable within five (5) years; and

-3. other contingent payments, rights and obligations.
+- 1. US\$12.5 million in deferred payments - 2. a 2% NSR royalty, with a 50% buyback right in favour of ODV exercisable within five years; and - 3. other contingent payments, rights and obligations.